RobertSchueler/tc_tools/README.md

 - in the directory `manual_tests` there are additional non-automatic tests.
 These require a suitable local setup with inkscape up and running.
 You can check [this](manual_tests/README.md) out for more information.
 - the GUI is not automatically tested but just checked manually

-## Plan going forward (to version 0.2.0)
+## Plan going forward (to version 0.3.0)

-Next I will work on allowing to replace an image in the template by another image.
-First the `SVGRoot` has to be updated to be searchable.
+Next I will work on allowing to replace text contents with custom text.

+- [ ] Create `SVGText` representing Texts on `SVGElement` level
+- [ ] Map inkscape text objects to `SVGText`
+- [ ] Map `SVGText` back
+- [ ] Let processor map columns linked to text objects replace the text content
+- [ ] Create manual tests for that

+## Milestones for version 1.0.0

+- Support for Text, Image, Rectangle, Groups
+- Text content can be changed
+- Image can be switched
+- SVG root can be searched for elements by label, text content
+- Elements can be repositioned, resized, rotated and reflected
+- Font-family, font-size and font-weight can be changed
+- Example Projects: Domino and Skat

+## Progress resulting in version 0.2.0

 - [x] save inkscape labels when mapping to `SVGRoot`
 - [x] make `SVGRoot` searchable by inkscape labels